palomnyk/BioLockJ/mkdocs/user-guide/docs/GENERATED/all-modules.md

 # All Modules
-*Comprehensive list of all modules packaged with BioLockJ with links to auto-generated module documentation.*
+*This is an auto-generated list of all modules with links to auto-generated module documentation.*

 [AddMetadataToPathwayTables](biolockj.module.report.humann2/AddMetadataToPathwayTables.md)
 [AddMetadataToTaxaTables](biolockj.module.report.taxa/AddMetadataToTaxaTables.md)